Humans Shape Places

 - Visit Blackwattle Bay on the NSW Government’s 6 Maps website and view the 1943 imagery to see how the landuse in the Bay has changed over time.
 Imagery is found under Base Maps (top right corner).
 Choose ‘Looking for 1943 imagery’ and slide the slider to toggle between 1943 and the current map.
 Discuss what has changed and what remains the same.

 - Read the Big Plan for the Bays Precinct Sydney.
-Make a mind map of the things mentioned in each precinct that will help make the Bays Precinct a more livable place in the future.
+Make a mind map of the things mentioned in each precinct that will help make the Bays Precinct a more liveable place in the future.
+A set of pre-visit lessons about the Bays Precinct are available on the Cool Australia website at Year 5 & 6 HASS and geography lessons

 - If available, practice making a Pic Collage on an ipad. (ipads can be supplied on the day)

-- Teachers – the Geographical Toolkit for Primary Teachers explains in more detail some common Geographical tools for enquiry.
+- The Geographical Toolkit for Primary Teachers explains in more detail some common Geographical tools for enquiry.